Loading

 Answer

-If you're coming just for our wedding, we recommend you stay in Oaxaca the following dates: March 5th to the 8th.
+If you're coming just for our wedding, we recommend you stay in Oaxaca the following dates: March 4th to the 8th to avoid cancelled flights or any other inconvenience that could possibly happen so wouldn't miss our big day!
 You're more than welcome to accommodate those dates at your convenience.

 Question